 With Russia's accession to the scheme in May 2010, all of APEC's 21 member economies now participate.
-The fully participating economies are: Australia; Brunei Darussalam; Chile; China; Hong Kong, China; Indonesia; Japan; Korea; Malaysia; Mexico; New Zealand; Papua New Guinea; Peru; Philippines; Singapore; Chinese Taipei; Thailand; and Viet Nam.
-Canada, Russia and the United States are transitional members.
+The fully participating economies are: Australia; Brunei Darussalam; Chile; China; Hong Kong, China; Indonesia; Japan; Korea; Malaysia; Mexico; New Zealand; Papua New Guinea; Peru; Philippines; Russia; Singapore; Chinese Taipei; Thailand; and Viet Nam.
+Canada and the United States are transitional members.

-According to the APEC Policy Support Unit study on “The Impact of Business Mobility in Reducing Trade Transaction Costs in APEC”, the ABTC scheme reduced transaction costs for ABTC holders by 38% between March-July 2010 and March-July 2011, representing a total savings of USD3.7 million.
+As per the APEC Policy Support Unit study on “The Impact of Business Mobility in Reducing Trade Transaction Costs in APEC”, the ABTC Scheme reduced transaction costs for ABTC holders by 38% between March-July 2010 and March-July 2011, representing a total savings of USD3.7 million.
 Total at-the-border immigration time savings experienced by ABTC holders for the period March-July 2010 through March-July 2011 is 62,413 hours, a monetary value of USD1.9 million.

-The group is working on a ”border capability model” - a document that lays out key capacities in every step of business movement through air.
-The document will serve as a map for authorities in member economies to identify areas for improving movement of citizens, especially for business persons.
+Border Capability Model: In 2012, the group adopted the "Border Capability Model" - a document that lays out key aspects of every step of traveller movement through air.
+The model identified “ideal” modern border security capabilities and improved border management systems across the region with respect to the movement of people.
+The document will serve as a map for authorities in member economies to identify areas for improving movement of citizens, especially for business travellers.

-It also develops best practice travel document examination regimes across the region to assist with the detection of fraudulent documentation, including through the Regional Movement Alert System (RMAS) initiative.
+Travel Document Examination: The group also developed best practice travel document examination regimes across the region to assist with the detection of fraudulent documentation, including through the Regional Movement Alert System (RMAS) initiative.

-The group also examines ways to streamline processing procedures for business travellers, and individual economy’s actions to facilitate business travel, for example by expanding visa-waiver programmes or extending the validity of multiple-entry visas.
+Streamline Processing Procedures: BMG also examined ways to streamline processing procedures for business travellers, and individual economies' actions to facilitate business travel, for example, by expanding visa-waiver programmes or extending the validity of multiple-entry visas.